VAT in United Kingdom

 For more information on UK VAT deduction limits, please read the internal manual published by HMRC

-Input VAT should be claimed in a VAT return filed no later than the end of the fourth year following the year during which the deductible VAT was due.
+- Input VAT: Must be claimed in a VAT return filed no later than the end of the fourth year following the year in which the deductible VAT was due.
+Special rules apply for pre-registration expenses.

 You can find more details about time limits on VAT assessments in the UK in the manual published by HMRC about this topic.